dptech-corp/Uni-Dock/unidock/README.md

 max_eval_steps = Number of steps in each MC evaluation
 ```

-For example, to benchmark 1:1 docking runs with 5 pairs available in the test folder, run as below.
+For example, to benchmark 1:1 docking runs with 5 pairs available in the test folder with box_size of 25, run as below.

 `build/unidock_fast <unidock_folder_full_path>/unidock/test protein_ligand_batch 5 5 0 50`

 This will output the batched docking results in `out_5_0_50_random`, and non batched results in `out_non_batched_5_0_50_random`, and print the time taken in the terminal.

+Expected performance improvement over original 1:1 docking option in Unidock is approximately 2x

 #### Code structure of CUDA Stream accelerated docking additions to unidock_fast: